Post Graduate Certificate Program NursingCAS Application Instructions

 This section directs you to complete program-specific requirements.
 Please navigate to the University of Minnesota’s program and follow the instructions to complete the Documents and Questions sections.

 Application requirements for the University of Minnesota School of Nursing Post Graduate Certificate program include:

 - Current Curriculum Vitae/Resume

-Detailed Essay Instructions: In this section upload two documents that answer the two essay questions.
-Save the documents as “YourLastName UofM Essay1” and “YourLastName UofM Essay2”.
-Upload Essay 1 to the Personal Statement section and upload Essay 2 to the Other section.
-Each essay should be 250-500 words long.
+Detailed Essay Instructions: In this section upload one document that answers the two essay questions.
+Save the document as "YourLastName UofM Essay" Upload the essay to the Personal Statement section.
+Each question response should be 250-500 words long.

 Please answer the following two questions:

 - What are your short-term and long-term professional goals for after you complete a post-graduate certificate?
 Please be as specific as possible.
 If there is a particular specialty area and/or client population you want to focus on during your graduate study, please elaborate.

 - Describe your professional leadership, research, and work experience in relation to practice settings, client populations served, number of years of experience, and how they have prepared you for graduate education in nursing.

 Graduate students should possess strong writing abilities.
 The ability to express one’s thoughts in a logical, analytical manner is essential to being a successful graduate student.
 Below are the competencies we assess when reviewing your application essays, as well as the spontaneous essay you are asked to write as part of the interview process: